material-components/material-components-web/packages/mdc-top-app-bar/README.md

   </div>
 </header>
 ```

+> Short top app bars should be used with no more than 1 action icon.

+### Short - Always Closed

 Short top app bars can be configured to always appear collapsed by applying the `mdc-top-app-bar--short-collapsed` before instantiating the component :